 1 (activated).
 This option can alternatively be enabled/disabled through the Web UI.

--p—preserves SELinux policy sources after compilation.
+PRESERVE_SELINUX_POLICY_SOURCE—Preserves SELinux policy sources after installation.
 We want to be as transparent as possible.
-With this parameter enabled, you can see what we do to ensure that your security policy isn't violated.
+When set to true, you can see what we do to ensure that your security policy isn't violated.
 Go to

 /opt/dynatrace/oneagent/SELinuxPolicy to begin investigating.